School Specialty, Inc. Finalizes Recapitalization and Sale of Business

 School Specialty serves the U.S. and Canada through a comprehensive network of distribution centers powered by a multi-channel approach.
 For more information, visit https://corporate.schoolspecialty.com/ or connect with us on Facebook, Twitter, Instagram, and Pinterest.
 Find ideas, resources and inspiration by visiting our blog: https://blog.schoolspecialty.com/.

-About The TCW Group, Inc
+About The TCW Group, Inc.

 TCW is a leading global asset management firm with a broad range of products across fixed income, equities, emerging markets and alternative investments.
 With more than four decades of investment experience, TCW today manages approximately $225 billion in client assets.
 Through the MetWest Funds and TCW Funds families, TCW manages one of the largest mutual fund complexes in the U.S. TCW's clients include many of the world's largest corporate and public pension plans, financial institutions, endowments and foundations, as well as financial advisors and high net worth individuals.
 For more information, please visit www.tcw.com.